Extend Service Extension のローカルデバッグガイド

 Regenerate proto bindings after every

 .protochange.
-Editingservice.protowithout running./proto.shafterwards is one of the most common sources of confusing compile or runtime errors. -
+Editingservice.protowithout running./proto.shafterwards is one of the most common sources of confusing compile or runtime errors.
+See each language guide for the exact regeneration command. -

 Language-specific guides